apache/fury-site/docs/guide/java/android-support.md

 The same exact-rule approach supports every `JsonCodec` member; it is not limited to complete-value codecs. `JsonType` is not required for codec selection on an ordinary class.

-For `@JsonType` models, the generated R8 rules also retain `JsonValue` fields and effective methods, fixed `JsonRawValue` and `JsonBase64` fields and getters, `JsonFormat` date/time fields, their runtime annotations, and the Base64 codec constructor.
-Without `@JsonType`, these annotations still work through reflection, but a release-minified application must keep the exact annotated members, annotation attributes, and codec constructor itself.
+For `@JsonType` models, generated operations and R8 rules also cover effective `JsonValidator` methods, `JsonValue` fields and effective methods, fixed `JsonRawValue` and `JsonBase64` fields and getters, `JsonFormat` date/time fields, their runtime annotations, and the Base64 codec constructor.
+Without `@JsonType`, the value, raw, Base64, format, and codec annotations still work through reflection, but a release-minified application must keep the exact annotated members, annotation attributes, and codec constructor itself.
 A `JsonValue` method may use a non-JavaBean name, so its manual rule must name that method explicitly. `JsonFormat` keeps the same direct-field and one-wrapper-level behavior as on the JVM, including `timezone` for `Instant`, `ZonedDateTime`, and `OffsetDateTime`.

 Android Fory JSON requires a retained no-argument constructor for an ordinary mutable class; it may be non-public when Android reflection can make it accessible. `JsonCreator` constructor-backed